-By April 1 of each year and in keeping with the improvement planning process and timeline, the school council shall review student assessment data provided annually by the Kentucky Department of Education.
+By January 1 of each year and in keeping with the improvement planning process and timeline, the school council shall review student assessment data provided annually by the Kentucky Department of Education.
 After reviewing the data, the council shall adopt, modify, or revise the school's plan to assist each student in making progress toward statutory goals.
 This process shall address achievement gaps between various groups of students as required by law.
 In addition, the plan shall be submitted to the Superintendent and Board for review.
 In a school without a council, the Principal shall complete the review and planning process with the involvement of parents, faculty, and staff.

-Beginning with the 2012-2013 school year, the assessment data review process shall be completed by October 1 of each year.
+Profile Reports

+By October 1, each school Principal shall complete the school profile report, have it signed by members of the school council, or Principal if no council exists, and Superintendent, and submit it to the Kentucky Department of Education.
+The report shall be transmitted electronically with the original maintained on file at the Board office and available to the public upon request.

 Report to Board

 The Superintendent shall devise a schedule for Principals to present written reports to the Board regarding progress being made toward their school's educational objectives established for their schools.
 The reports shall be in a format easily understood by parents and shall make comparisons with the school's performance the previous year and any data available that compares the school to state or national standards.

-The information to be reported shall include, but not be limited to, results on the state-mandated accountability test(s), high school and college readiness tests, college entrance exams (high school only), Advanced Placement/International Baccalaureate Exams (high school only), and summaries of grades assigned by teachers.
+The information to be reported shall include, but not be limited to, results on the state-mandated accountability test(s), college entrance exams (high school only), Advanced Placement/International Baccalaureate Exams/Cambridge Advanced International (high school only), and summaries of grades assigned by teachers.

 Summary Report to Community and Parents